amirTwenty8/guestbuddy_api_functions/TESTING.md

 17. **updateTable** - Update table information after booking with logging and spending tracking
 18. **cancelReservation** - Cancel a table reservation and remove all guest data except staff
 19. **resellTable** - Re-sell a table during an event while preserving historical data
+20. **moveTable** - Move or swap table bookings between different tables while preserving staff assignments
-20. **addUserToCompany** - Add users to a company, either by finding existing users or creating new ones
+21. **addUserToCompany** - Add users to a company, either by finding existing users or creating new ones
-21. **editUserInCompany** - Edit user information and change their role within a company
+22. **editUserInCompany** - Edit user information and change their role within a company
-22. **removeUserFromCompany** - Remove users from a company and manage their business mode
+23. **removeUserFromCompany** - Remove users from a company and manage their business mode
-23. **createEventTicket** - Create tickets for an event with auto-generated UUID and ticket summary management
+24. **createEventTicket** - Create tickets for an event with auto-generated UUID and ticket summary management
-24. **createClubCard** - Create club cards with unique IDs (QR codes generated on-demand)
+25. **createClubCard** - Create club cards with unique IDs (QR codes generated on-demand)
-25. **updateClubCard** - Update club card details and generate additional card items when needed
+26. **updateClubCard** - Update club card details and generate additional card items when needed
-26. **deleteClubCard** - Delete club cards with validation that they're not in use
+27. **deleteClubCard** - Delete club cards with validation that they're not in use
-27. **createTableLayout** - Create table layouts from canvas objects with rotation support
+28. **createTableLayout** - Create table layouts from canvas objects with rotation support
-28. **updateTableLayout** - Update existing table layouts with partial field updates and rotation support
+29. **updateTableLayout** - Update existing table layouts with partial field updates and rotation support
-29. **deleteTableLayout** - Archive table layouts (soft delete) to preserve data integrity while hiding from views
+30. **deleteTableLayout** - Archive table layouts (soft delete) to preserve data integrity while hiding from views
-30. **createLandingPage** - Create custom landing pages for events with password protection and styling
+31. **createLandingPage** - Create custom landing pages for events with password protection and styling
-31. **updateLandingPage** - Update existing landing pages with automatic slug regeneration and validation
+32. **updateLandingPage** - Update existing landing pages with automatic slug regeneration and validation
-32. **deleteLandingPage** - Delete landing pages with proper cleanup
+33. **deleteLandingPage** - Delete landing pages with proper cleanup
-33. **submitContactForm** - Submit support requests with attachments and email notifications
+34. **submitContactForm** - Submit support requests with attachments and email notifications

 ## Prerequisites